Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Experiments

 \textbf{Residual Blocks.} In Table~\ref{tab.layer}, we exploit whether FGC is more effective when employed in multiple residual blocks.
 The first row of Table~\ref{tab.layer} denotes models trained without FGC.
 After gradually removing shallow residual blocks from adopting FGC, experimental results show that FGC in shallow stages brings a limited performance gain despite more memory banks, $e.g.$, total $18$ memory banks used when employing FGC in all blocks.
 However, FGC in the last stage, especially from the $8$-$th$ to the $9$-$th$ blocks, contributes better to the final performance, $i.e.$, the lowest error (7.91\%) with considerable computation reduction (55.1\%).
 It is concluded that the residual blocks in deep stages benefit more from FGC, probably due to more discriminative features and more conditional gates.
 Therefore, taking both training efficiency and performance into consideration, we employ FGC in the deep stages of ResNets.

 \textbf{Neighborhood Relationship Sources.} In Table~\ref{tab.source}, we validate the necessity of exploring instance neighborhood relationships in feature spaces by comparing the counterparts.
-Specifically, we randomly select $k$ instances with the same label as neighbors for each input instance, denoted as `Label'; we also utilize $k$NN in the gate space to generate nearest neighbors, denoted as `Gate'.
+Specifically, we randomly select $k$ instances with the same label as neighbors for each input instance, denoted as ``Label''; we also utilize $k$NN in the gate space to generate nearest neighbors, denoted as ``Gate''.
 Moreover, since FGC is applied in multiple layers separately, an alternative adopts neighborhood relationships from the same layer, $e.g.$, the last layer.
-We define this case as `Feature' with `Shared' instance neighborhood relationships.
+We define this case as ``Feature'' with ``Shared'' instance neighborhood relationships.

-Results in Table~\ref{tab.source} demonstrate that our method, $i.e.$, `Feature' with independent neighbors, prevails all the counterparts, which fail to explore proper instance neighborhood relationships for alignment.
-For example, labels are too coarse or discrete to describe instance neighborhood relationships.
+Results in Table~\ref{tab.source} demonstrate that our method, $i.e.$, ``Feature'' with independent neighbors, prevails over all the counterparts, which fail to explore proper instance neighborhood relationships for alignment.
+For example, labels are too coarse or discrete to describe neighborhood relationships.
 Exploring neighbors in the gate space enhances its misalignment with the feature space.
 Therefore the performance, either error or pruning ratio (8.50\%, 51.6\%), is even worse than the model without FGC.
-Moreover, `Shared' neighbors from the same feature space could not deal with variants of intermediate features, thereby the improvement of which is limited.
+Moreover, ``Shared'' neighbors from the same feature space could not deal with variants of intermediate features, thereby limiting the improvement.

-We conclude that the proposed FGC method consistently outperforms the compared methods, which attributes to the alignment of instance neighborhood relationships between feature and gate spaces in multiple layers.
+We conclude that the proposed FGC consistently outperforms the compared methods, which attributes to the alignment of instance neighborhood relationships between feature and gate spaces in multiple layers.